 - 2 tsp cinnamon

 - 30 ml milk (this may need adjusting depending on the desired consistency)

 - You'll need to begin with activating the yeast, to do this add the quick yeast and 7 tbsps (35g) of caster sugar to a jug and add 325ml warm water, I use boiled water from the kettle that's been allowed to cool to hand heat and stir to combine.

 - After 10-15mins the yeast will have activated, you’ll know it’s worked by the bubbles that have formed and the yeast smells that omit from the mixture.

-Begin with number 3. in the method but add the dried yeast instead of the activated yeast liquid, then pour the 300-325ml in gradually and use a spatula to make a smooth malleable dough.
+- Begin with number 3. in the method but add the dried yeast to the bowl of flour and sugar and then in a jug whisk the 300ml warm water, oil and egg.
+Pour into dry ingredients gradually (you may need less liquid depending on the size of your egg) and use a spatula to make a smooth malleable dough.

 - Whilst waiting for the dough to rise you can make the filling; simply beat together the butter, sugar and cinnamon into a thick buttery paste and set aside.

-Roll into a rectangle (I roll onto a sheet of baking paper as this helps with the rolling process in a minute) spread with the cinnamon butter, then sprinkle the currants evenly.
+- Gently roll into a rectangle approx. 2cm thick (I roll onto a sheet of baking paper as this helps with the rolling process in a minute) spread with the cinnamon butter, then sprinkle the currants evenly.

 - Once totally cool generously drizzle the Cinnamon Rolls with the glaze and tuck in!

 2tsp Cinnamon (I don’t think you need to add more of this spice)